gridsingularity/gsy-e/wiki/docs/connect-ctn.md

   - *Purpose of the canary network*
   - *Simulation name*

-Once your request is defined contractually and approved, please follow the data integration steps defined in the section below.
+Once your request is defined contractually and approved,  your user account will acquire elevated permissions that will allow the creation of a GSy CTN by following the data integration steps defined in the section below.

 ## Grid Singularity Canary Test Network Operation